mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 # What about that profile?

-A few Google searches showed that Lizzie had plagiarized her profile &mdash; it was a mashup of a [LinkedIn profile](https://www.linkedin.com/in/laraflanagan/) and another [profile right from Upwork](https://www.upwork.com/o/profiles/users/_~017434da88fc78860a/).
+I took another look at the Upwork profile that led me to hire Lizzie in the first place.
+A few Google searches showed that Lizzie had plagiarized the whole thing &mdash; it was a mashup of a [LinkedIn profile](https://www.linkedin.com/in/laraflanagan/) and another [profile right from Upwork](https://www.upwork.com/o/profiles/users/_~017434da88fc78860a/).

 {% include image.html file="profile-stitching.png" alt="Sources from which Lizzie stole her profile" max_width="800px" class="img-border" img_link="true" fig_caption="Lizzie created her profile by stitching together two others" %}